rdglabs/Docusaurus/blog/_SettingUpDocosaurus/index.md

       ),
     },
     ```
-    There is 3 block by default and they equally spaced, and centered on the page.
-Change the title, svg, and descriptions to change them.
+    There are 3 blocks by default that are equally spaced and centered on the page.
+Change the title, svg, and descriptions to be what you would like them to say.

   - ### Color theme
     The only thing left is changing the color scheme.
-This will affect the whole website color scheme.
+This will affect the whole websites color scheme.
 The file `/src/css/custom.css` holds all the color hex values for dark and light mode.
 Adjust them as you want.

     By default it will select light mode for new user, personally the first thing I do it change everything to dark mode.
 Because of these I added this code to set the default theme to dark mode.
     ```js